• Skip to Content

 Upon graduation from the PhD program, students will:

-• Possess knowledge and skills in theoretical, methodological, and analytic approaches that will enable them to conduct research to discover and apply knowledge in nursing science, health, and health care.
+• Demonstrate advanced knowledge and skills in theoretical, methodological, and analytic approaches to nursing science, population health, and health systems

 Johns Hopkins University